sathishkph/transaction-management-system/README.md

 **Transaction Management System**

-A Spring Boot–based backend service that manages users and financial transactions, with built-in support for:
+  Spring Boot–based backend service that manages users and financial transactions, with built-in support for:
 1. Transaction persistence (JPA/Hibernate + In Memory DB (to keep it simple.can be replaced with Relational))
 2. User account management
 3. Balance validation (prevent overdraft transactions)